20 Aug Unusual accommodation in Scotland

 St Hilda adventure in height of summer are normally at sea with small private groups showing off Scotlands rugged coastline.

 The Newtonmore Signal box has been refurbished to a very high standard.
 It sits at the gateway to Speyside whisky trail.
-For those not interested in whisky there are walks for spotting the Scottish Wildcats, a nearby wild life park and also a chance to see some Ospreys.
+For those not interested in whisky there are walks for spotting the Scottish Wildcats .
+Nearby is a wild life park and also a chance to see some Ospreys.

 If you want to be more in the heart of Speyside whisky country then you can have your own log cabin with ducks for neighbours.
 The Duck Nest log cabin even has a wood burning hot tub that you can hire out for private use at an extra charge.